sbraz/check_smart/README.md

 # <a name="security"></a> Security considerations

-In order to limit as much as possible the attack surface, it is recommended to only grant root access to the required `smartctl` commands.
+In order to limit the attack surface as much as possible, it is recommended to only grant sudo access to the required `smartctl` commands.

 For example, create `/etc/sudoders.d/check_smart` containing:
 ```